Financial Reporting Technical Assistance Programme

 financed by the Swiss Contribution to the enlarged European Union

 REQUEST FOR EXPRESSION OF INTEREST FOR

-Design, Development and Delivery of Training on Clarified International Standards on Auditing (ISA) in Poland and Latvia # 1008296
+Design, Development & Delivery of Training on International Financial Reporting Standards (IFRS) in Poland and Latvia # 1008276

 The objective of the Financial Reporting Technical Assistance Program (FRTAP) is to support the new EU member states in their efforts to put in place sustainable regulatory and institutional frameworks for financial reporting by private sector entities.
 FRTAP forms part of the Swiss enlargement contribution to reduce economic and social disparities within the enlarged EU.

 The World Bank’s Centre for Financial Reporting Reform (CFRR) has entered into agreements to provide technical assistance under FRTAP to the governments of Estonia, Latvia, Poland and Slovenia.
 It is currently negotiating agreements with the governments of Bulgaria, the Czech Republic and Romania.